Michael Baldwin, poet, novelist, essayist and short story writer, was born on May 1st, 1930 in Gravesend, Kent. He died on February 3rd, 2014.

 Michael Baldwin grew up in Gravesend and Meopham, and was educated in the local Grammar school and then Oxford, followed by service in the Coast Artillery Regiment of the Thames and Medway estuary.
 Many of his published stories and poems are based in the Medway area of Kent.

 Before becoming a full-time writer Michael Baldwin worked as a teacher, university lecturer and broadcaster.
 He has written for radio, stage and film; and his Thames TV series Writer’s Workshop won a Rediffusion Prize as well as awards at many international festivals.
-A Fellow of the Royal Society of Literature and former chairman of the Arvon Foundation at Lumb Bank, he gained a Japan award for his work in documentary television, and a Cholmondeley Award for his volume of poetry King Horn, a collection written by Michael Baldwin during the years he lived in the south of France.
+His verse play, All American Bust was performed at the Royal Court Theatre.
+A Fellow of the Royal Society of Literature and former chairman of the Arvon Foundation at Lumb Bank, Michael Baldwin gained a Japan award for his work in documentary television, and a Cholmondeley Award for his volume of poetry King Horn, a collection written by Michael Baldwin during the years he lived in the south of France.

 He has judged national and international writing competitions and was for many years a judge of the Daily Mirror/W H Smith Young Writers Competition.